An Augmented Lagrangian Approach to Composite Problems with a Random Linear Operator: Iterative Sampling Alternating Directions Method

-The meta algorithm uses several parameters.
-The parameters $x_0$ and $z_0$ are the initial values of the variables $x$ and $z$, respectively.
-The parameter $\beta_0$ is the initial value of the penalty parameter $\beta$.
-The sequence $\{\theta_t\}_{t>0}$ determines the amount of samples of the matrix $M$ that are collected by round $t$, that is, at round $t+1$, we sample $\theta_{t+1} - \theta_t$ matrices.
-Finally, $\phi$ is the basis for the Bregman distance factor $D_\phi$ which is utilized in the update of $x$.
+\Cref{alg:1} uses several parameters and notation.
+The sequence $\{\theta_t\}_{t>0}$ determines the amount of samples $\{M^i\} $ of the matrix $M$ that are collected by round $t$ -- at round $t+1$, we sample $\theta_{t+1} - \theta_t$ matrices.
+The decision variables of the AL function are $(x,y,z)$.
+The function $\phi$ is the basis for the Bregman distance factor $D_\phi$ which is utilized in the update of $x$.
+Finally, $\{ \beta_t \}$ is the sequence of penalties updated adaptively using the APO.

-We provide the following guarantee for \cref{alg:1}, (stated briefly and informally): \begin{theorem} Let $\theta_t$ be chosen according to the sampling regime in \Cref{definition:2}, and let $\{x_t, y_t, z_t\}_{t > 0}$ be the sequence generated by \Cref{alg:1}.
-Then for every cluster point $(x^*, y^*, z^*)$ of $\{x_t, y_t, z_t\}_{t > 0}$, $x^*$ is a critical point of \eqref{eq:9} almost surely. \end{theorem} The formal statement of the theorem and its proof can be found in \cref{thm:3}.

-\nh{I am now thinking that it will be better to add the sampling regimes to the informal theorem, so that it will capture all the core results of the paper.
-This way the reader could immediately know what is the contribution.} \dg{Added a reference to the sampling regime.}